 MoveTables is a new workflow based on VReplication.
-It enables you to relocate tables between keyspaces without downtime.
+It enables you to relocate tables between keyspaces, and therefore physical MySQL instances, without downtime.

 Identifying Candidate Tables

 If you have multiple groups of tables as candidates, which makes the most sense to move may depend on the specifics of your environment.
-For example, a larger table will take more time to move, but in doing so you might also be able to migrate to newer hardware which has more headroom before you need to perform additional operations such as sharding.
+For example, a larger table will take more time to move, but in doing so you might be able to utilitize additional or newer hardware which has more headroom before you need to perform additional operations such as sharding.

 Similarly, tables that are updated at a more frequent rate could increase the move time.